awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBSnapshot.Oracle.md

 1. Choose the **New engine version** to upgrade the snapshot to\.

 1. \(Optional\) For **Option group**, choose the option group for the upgraded DB snapshot\.
 The same option group considerations apply when upgrading a DB snapshot as when upgrading a DB instance\.
-For more information, see [Option Group Considerations](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.OGPG.OG)\.
+For more information, see [Option group considerations](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.OGPG.OG)\.

 1. Choose **Save changes** to save your changes\.